scheeloong/scheeloong.github.io/_contents/02-research.md

 * Nearest Neighbour, Non-Parametric: (e.g. KNN) Complexity of decision boundaries grows with data.
 * Kernel Machines, Support Vector Machines: Being as far away from decision boundary as possible.
 * Deep Learning, NN, CNN, RNN: Fire when you detect a useful signal.
+* Multi-armed Bandit: Learning from only the action taken (bandit feedback), and no information from others.
 * Reinforcement Learning: Learning from delayed feedback while planning.
 * Probabilistic Graphical Models, BN, HMM, CRF: Ability to perform inference.
 * Bayesian Nonparametrics, Gaussian Processes: Model complexity grows with data